San Guillermo: Local government

+As a municipality in the Province of Isabela, government officials at the provincial and municipal levels are voted by the town.
+The provincial government has political jurisdiction over most local transactions of the municipal government.

-The municipality is governed by a mayor designated as its local chief executive and by a municipal council as its legislative body in accordance with the Local Government Code.
-The mayor, vice mayor, and the councilors are elected directly by the people through an election which is being held every three years.
+The Municipality of San Guillermo is governed by a mayor, designated as its local chief executive, and by a municipal council as its legislative body in accordance with the Local Government Code.
+The mayor, vice mayor, and the municipal councilors are elected directly through elections held every three years.

+Barangays are also headed by elected officials: Barangay Captain, Barangay Council, whose members are called Barangay Councilors.
+The barangays have SK federation which represents the barangay, headed by SK chairperson and whose members are called SK councilors.
+All officials are also elected every three years.

 Elected officials

 Congress representation

 San Guillermo, belonging to the sixth legislative district of the province of Isabela, currently represented by Hon.
 Faustino A. Dy V.

 Education

 The Schools Division of Isabela governs the town's public education system.
 The division office is a field office of the DepEd in Cagayan Valley region.
-The office governs the public and private elementary and public and private high schools throughout the municipality.
+The San Guillermo Schools District Office oversees all public and private elementary and high schools within the municipality.